Bharathwbx/MultiColumnTableUsingSwift3/README.md

 # MultiColumnTableUsingSwift3

-Multi column table using swift will allow you to create a multiple tables in swift 3.0.
+Multi column table using swift, will allow you to create a multiple columns with header in swift 3.0.
 I have done it in very simple way, so that everybody can understand the flow.

 Implemenation Details: